England | Scotland | Wales | Northern Ireland | Ireland

 Stapleford Care CentreChurch StreetStaplefordNottingham, NG9 8DBTel: 0115 8752000

-Please be aware that as of 1st October 2020, we will NO LONGER be accepting repeat medication requests over the telephone.
+Please be aware that we are no longer accepting repeat medication requests over the telephone.
 We will be reverting back to our usual way of requesting medication prior to Covid-19.

-This is mainly due to the easing of Government Covid-19 restrictions.
-However it is also to potential errors that are caused by confusion with drug name pronunciation and the pressure it puts on the phone lines and staff. click here for more info on how You can request your repeat medication
+This is due to potential errors that are caused by confusion with drug name pronunciation and the pressure it puts on the phone lines and staff.
+Please click here for more info on how you can request your repeat medication.

 For further information on why you are being asked to wait for your Covid-19 vaccine, please read the information on the GOV.UK website or this leaflet